pda-freddi/computer-science-library/README.md

 POST /videos
 ```

 The request's body must contain the data for record creation.
 All fields must be present, except for the record ID, which is generated automatically.
-To create a new book record, for example, the request's body should be:
+To create a new book record, for example, a POST request should be made to `/books` and its body should contain:

 ```
 {